-In August 2018, the FASB issued ASU No. 2018-15, Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement that is a Service Contract, which amended its guidance for costs of implementing a cloud computing service arrangement to align the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs of a hosting arrangement that is a service contract over the term of the hosting arrangement.
-This new standard becomes effective for the Company in the first quarter of fiscal year 2020, with early adoption permitted.
-This new standard can be applied either retrospectively or prospectively to all implementation costs incurred after the date of adoption.
-We are currently evaluating the impact of adopting this amendment to its consolidated financial statements.
+In August 2018, the FASB issued ASU No. 2018-15, Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement that is a Service Contract, which amended its guidance for costs of implementing a cloud computing service arrangement to align the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
+This new standard also requires customers to expense the capitalized implementation costs of a hosting arrangement that is a service contract over the term of the hosting arrangement.
+We adopted ASU No. 2018-15 on January 1, 2020, using the prospective transition method.
+The impact of adoption on our consolidated financial statements was not material.